top of page

 §

-I take another deep breath as I line up my Wimpy for its first landing those Ferry Pilots Notes scrolling through my mind once more, with some rudder and aileron control to counter the slight cross-wind – and here we go.
+I take another deep breath as I line up my Mossie for its first landing those Ferry Pilots Notes scrolling through my mind once more, with some rudder and aileron control to counter the slight cross-wind – and here we go.

 I’m down!